GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/utils/image-processor.md

 #### Parameters

-  - image: The image to scale
+  - `image`: The image to scale
-  - size: The size to which the image needs to be scaled
+  - `size`: The size to which the image needs to be scaled

 #### Returns